 - 4.1.
-Innovation and technology content of the business (20%) - Potential for knowledge transfer; - Intellectual property position, including patents, copyrights, trademark, know-how, etc.; - Stage of technology development and readiness for application (Technology Readiness Level); - 4.2.
-Commercial viability of the business (25%) - Well-defined business and budget plan; - Well thought-out market analysis (e.g. opportunities, entry barriers, competitions, etc.); - Viable and realistic milestones and deliverables; - Potential in generating economic impact; - Whether the Start-up has secured other sources of funding apart from the TSSSU; - 4.3.
-Team expertise and commitment (25%) - R&D and management capabilities of the team; - Drive and commitment of team members; - Incentive in equity for core team members; - 4.4.
-The social and/or community impact of the start-up's R&D project(s) (15%) - Products and services that improve the quality of human life; - Positive social impact to the society; - 4.5.
-CUHK specific requirements (15%) - Whether the technology involves CUHK intellectual property ("IP"); - Whether the business aligns with the "Mission Statement with regard to entrepreneurship and knowledge transfer activities" in CUHK's Policy on Research, Intellectual Property and Knowledge Transfer of the University.
+Innovation and technology content of the business [40%] - Potential for knowledge transfer; - Intellectual property position, including patents, copyrights, trademark, know-how, etc.; - Stage of technology development and readiness for application (Technology Readiness Level); - Preference given to the innovation and technology that has synergy with CUHK Strategic Areas (i.e. China: Tradition & Modernity; Innovative Biomedicine; Information & Automation Technology; Environment & Sustainability). - 4.2.
+Commercial viability of the business [30%] - Well-defined business and budget plan; - Well thought-out market analysis (e.g. opportunities, entry barriers, competitions, etc.); - Viable and realistic milestones and deliverables; - Whether the Start-up has secured other sources of funding apart from the TSSSU; - 4.3.
+Team expertise and commitment [25%] - R&D and management capabilities of the team; - Drive and commitment of team members; - Incentive in equity for core team members; - 4.4.
+The social and/or community impact of the start-up's R&D project(s) [5%] - Products and services that improve the quality of human life; - Positive social impact to the society;